ABC No Rio: Punk and hardcore live music

 Perhaps ABC No Rio's best-known project is the Punk/Hardcore Collective.
-Since December 1989, ABC No Rio has hosted weekly punk and hardcore matinees on Saturday afternoons.
-They go back to the initiative of Mike Bromberg, former singer of NYHC band SFA, who suggested running hardcore shows to the building collective and organized the first shows.
+Since December 1989 and while the Rivington Street building was open, ABC No Rio has hosted weekly punk and hardcore matinees on Saturday afternoons.
+They go back to the initiative of Mike Bromberg, former singer of New York Hardcore band SFA, who suggested running hardcore shows to the building collective and organized the first shows.
 For most of the 1980s, the NYC punk/hardcore scene had been focused around the Sunday matinees at CBGB's.
-These shows devolved into weekly bloodbaths due to gang violence and, therefore, in November 1989, CBGB's stopped hosting them.
-The new shows at ABC No Rio were carefully set up to be devoid of the violence, homophobia, sexism, and machismo that had taken over the CBGB's matinees, and to this day follows a policy of booking only independent (i.e., non-major label) bands that do not in any way promote sexism, racism and homophobia.
+In November 1989, CBGB's stopped hosting them.
+The new shows at ABC No Rio were carefully set up to be devoid of the violence, homophobia, sexism, and machismo that had taken over CBGB's matinees, and to this day follows a policy of booking only independent (i.e., non-major label) bands that do not in any way promote sexism, racism and homophobia.
 ABC No Rio is also one of the few places in New York City to host regular punk/hardcore shows that are all-ages.

+Free jazz and experimental

+Organized by saxophonist Blaise Siwula, the weekly Sunday evening show called COMA (citizens ontological music agenda) was ABC No Rio's series of experimental and improvisational music: electric, acoustic, free jazz and free form with many artists including bassist and WREK's Destroy All Music's Tony Gordon.